mateo2181/data_analytics_football_2/README.md

     - Docker with docker-compose
 - A project in Google Cloud Platform

-## Setup
-1. From IAM in GCP (https://console.cloud.google.com/iam-admin/serviceaccounts) create a new service account, add a key associated to this account and download the credentials file, rename it to "google_credentials.json" and save the file in the root.
-2. Create a credentials folder in the root and paste inside your file "google_credentials.json".
-2. Run `cp terraform.tfvars.example terraform.tfvars`
-2. Run `terraform init`
-3. Run `terraform plan` to check which resources will be created/updated in GCP.
-4. Run `terraform apply` to create or udpate resources.

 ## Setup without terraform
 1. From IAM in GCP (https://console.cloud.google.com/iam-admin/serviceaccounts) create a new service account, add a key associated to this account and download the credentials file, rename it to "google_credentials.json" and save the file in the root.
 2. Create a credentials folder in the root and paste inside your file "google_credentials.json".